21 Great Day Trips From New York City

 Cold Spring, New York

 This small village in Putnam County is found in the scenic Hudson Highlands.
-Its close proximity to the city makes it an ideal weekend escape as well as one of the nicest day trips from NYC.
+Its proximity to the city makes it an ideal weekend escape and one of the nicest day trips from NYC.

 To get to Cold Spring for a day trip from New York City, hop on a train at Grand Central to Cold Spring.
-Driving and taking a train both take roughly an hour and fifteen minutes, so don’t fret if you don’t have access to a car.
+Driving and taking a train take roughly an hour and fifteen minutes, so don’t fret if you can’t access a car.

 Hunter